Etcetera-Agency/n8n-discord-bot/n8nTasks/Task04_InternalDispatcher.md

 # Task 04: Internal webhook dispatcher

 ## Goal
 Replace the external n8n webhook call with an internal router that routes payloads to Python handlers, distinguishing between standalone commands, mention queries, and survey steps.
+The router reproduces the n8n AI Agent's routing decisions but does not attempt to replace the underlying language model.

 ## Steps
 1. Use the Notion connector to look up the channel in the Team Directory (`payload["channelId"]`) and enrich the payload with the user's name, Discord ID, and to-do URL.
 Example lookup result: